miurt/betting_challenge/README.md

-# A betting_challenge Flet app
+A betting_challenge Flet app

-An example of a minimal Flet app.
+I will add the video till Wednesday 03.06 :)
+Currently dashboard is not implemented, will be added on Tuesday

 To run the app: